Tierion/merkle-tools/README.md

 // as well as the SHA3 family of algorithms
 // including 'SHA3-224', 'SHA3-256', 'SHA3-384', and 'SHA3-512'

-var merkleTools = new merkletools(treeOptions); // treeOptions is optional
+var merkleTools = new MerkleTools(treeOptions); // treeOptions is optional
 ```

 ## Methods